accuRx Online Triage - Non-urgent queries

 We have appointments available up to 2 weeks ahead - these can be booked in person or using the on-line booking facility.

-You can register for the online service on-line book or please ask registration for your personal registration letter.
+You can register for the online service via the NHS App or Patient Access, please ask reception for your personal registration letter.

 Early morning & late evening appointments

 Early morning & late evening appointments at Somerford Grove